leormsbee/proj-portfolio/002_git_merge.md

 **Create a pull request from your integration branch**

 2- Create an integration-rebased branch, whose history initially matches that of your integration branch.
 AKA: Create a branch named ```integration-rebased``` based off of your integration branch from question 1.

-Rebase the new branch onto the debugacademy repo's 'develop' branch.
+- Rebase the new branch onto the debugacademy repo's 'develop' branch.
+  - This will update your integration-rebased branch
+  - It will place the commits from your integration-rebased branch *after* the commits on the develop branch
+  - **Any time there is a conflict, it will stop rebasing and tell you to resolve the issue**
+  - **Conflicts are resolved the same way they were with merge conflicts**
+  - After resolving conflicts, `git add` the file(s), then type `git rebase --continue` to resume the rebase process

-Submit a pull request for your integration-rebased branch.
+- Submit a pull request for your integration-rebased branch.

 3- Explain, in plain English, the solution to question 1.
 Include what we were doing, and how we did it.
 Commit your answer to this question in its own commit.
 **Type your answer to question 3 right here.**

 4- Explain, in plain English, the solution to question 2.
 Include what we were doing, and how we did it.
 Commit your answer to this question in its own commit.
 **Type your answer to question 4 right here.**

+5- Explain how you would create a new branch based off of develop.
+Include the command(s) you would use.

+6- Explain how you would switch branches in plain english, including the command used.